PostHog/posthog.com/contents/founders/write-great-job-ads.md

 This is nice for the candidate, but more importantly it forces _you_ to figure out how you are going to decide whether a candidate is great or not.
 A series of random chats with the team is not going to give you the signal you need.

-Even if you are a tiny team, you can still take 15min to figure this out and save yourself a lot of pain improvising the next step and getting stressed you haven't got back to a candidate.
+Even if you are a tiny team, you can still take 15 minutes to figure this out and save yourself a lot of pain improvising the next step and getting stressed you haven't got back to a candidate.

 **Time zones**